GokcumenLab/glabBits/gnomad/README.md

 `python3 gnomad_merger.py`

 While script is running, downloaded CSV gene data will be saved in `./data` folder.
 When the script finished running, the final merged CSV output is saved in `./output/genes_merged.csv` file.
-Please make sure to copy and save this file before running the script agaian with different gene input list.
+Please make sure to copy and save this file before running the script again with different gene input list.